Back to Blogs

 2. Searching your images using a reference or anchor image.

-light-callout-cta The walkthrough below uses Encord Annotate to create a project and import the dataset.
-We use Encord Active to search data with natural language.
+The walkthrough below uses Encord Annotate to create a project and import the dataset.
+We use Encord Index to search for data using natural language.
 We recommend you sign up for an Encord account to follow this guide.

 Import your Project